Ankr-network/ankr-docs/docs/Earn/Ecosystem/Avalanche/stake-avax-01.md

 2. Enter the desired amount of AVAX to stake.

-3. Your wallet pops with details of the transaction including a suggested gas fee .
+3. Your wallet pops with details of the transaction including a suggested gas fee.

-* Click ‘**Confirm**’ to proceed.
+4. Click ‘**Confirm**’ to proceed.

-4. The status of the transaction updates in your wallet.
+5. The status of the transaction updates in your wallet.

-5. When staking is finalized, the **Staking Dashboard** updates.
+6. When staking is finalized, the **Staking Dashboard** updates.